croyleje/lsp-default.nvim/doc/md/tutorial.md

 # Tutorial

-Here we will learn enough about Neovim to configure lsp-zero `v2.0`.
-We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-zero.
+Here we will learn enough about Neovim to configure lsp-default `v2.0`.
+We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-default.

 ## Requirements